GuitarParrot® Overview

 All keys are here, arranged by the Circle of Fifths.

-Press this button to select Low or High octave for your scale.
+Tap to select Low or High octave for the scale.

 Play Screen Event Sounds: